ggvignesh/wotnot-additional-feature/DEPLOYMENT.md

 ## 🔗 Your app will be available at:
 `https://wotnot-app.onrender.com`

-## 📝 Optional Environment Variables:
+## 📝 Environment Variables to Add:
+- `OPENAI_API_KEY` - Your OpenAI API key (required for AI features)
-- `SECRET_KEY` - Add a random string for security
+- `SECRET_KEY` - Add a random string for security (optional)
-- `DATABASE_URL` - If you need a database later
+- `DATABASE_URL` - If you need a database later (optional)

+### How to add environment variables in Render:
+1. Go to your service dashboard
+2. Click "Environment" tab
+3. Add each variable with its value
+4. Click "Save Changes"